Wandalen/wTools/module/core/former/Readme.md

 ## Subformer example: Building a Vector

-The following example illustrates how to use a `VectorSubformer` to construct a `Vec` field within a struct.
+The following example illustrates how to use a `VectorAsSubformer` to construct a `Vec` field within a struct.
 The subformer enables adding elements to the vector with a fluent interface, streamlining the process of populating collection fields within structs.

 ```rust
 #[ cfg( all( feature = "enabled", feature = "derive_former", not( feature = "no_std" ) ) ) ]